Alida, Saskatchewan

-Alida /əˈliːdə/ ə-LEE-də (2021 population: 103) is a village in the Canadian province of Saskatchewan within the Rural Municipality of Reciprocity No. 32 and Census Division No. 1.
+Alida (pronounced /əˈliːdə/ ə-LEE-də) (2021 population: 103) is a village in the Canadian province of Saskatchewan within the Rural Municipality of Reciprocity No. 32 and Census Division No. 1.
 The village is approximately 85 km east of the city of Estevan.
 Farming and oil are the major local industries.
 Several ghost towns are in the vicinity, including Nottingham to the east, Auburnton, to the west, and Cantal to the north-west.
 With the investment of oil and other industries, the area continues to grow.